 Premature babies usually go home at, or slightly before, the date they were due to be born.
 This means that if your baby is born six weeks early, it could be six weeks until he or she goes home.
-By the time they go home, babies will be feeding well, gaining weight and sleeping in a cot.
+By the time they go home, babies will be feeding well, gaining weight, maintaining their own body temperature and sleeping in a cot.

-Only parents of the baby may visit the unit unless special circumstances have been agreed with the nurse in charge.
+Only parents and/or the support person of the baby have open access to the unit.
+If there are special circumstances this must be agreed with the nurse in charge.
 Very sick or premature babies are at increased risk of infection.
-We limit the number of visitors and how much your baby is handled by other people to reduce this risk.
+We may limit the number of visitors you have and how much your baby is handled by other people to reduce this risk.
+Please check the individual unit’s policy for more information.

-Please do not visit If you have COVID or flu-like symptoms, vomiting or diarrhoea.
-Contact the unit to speak to the nurse looking after your baby if you feel unwell or have been in close contact with someone else who has these symptoms.
+Please do not come to the unit if you have COVID or flu-like symptoms, vomiting or diarrhoea.
+Contact the unit to speak to the nurse looking after your baby if you feel unwell, and tell your visitors to follow this also.

-To protect your baby, we also recommend taking off rings (especially those with stones), bracelets, watches and false nails.
+To protect your baby, please remove rings (especially those with stones), bracelets, watches and false nails.
 Please keep your nails clean and short.
+Everyone within a clinical area must adhere to the Trusts ‘bare below the elbow’ policy.

 Keeping your baby’s bed tidy

-Your baby’s bed space is cleaned regularly by our staff.
-Please keep your baby’s bed tidy and clear of personal belongings and take any soiled clothes away with you after each visit.
+We clean your baby’s bed space regularly.
+Please keep your baby’s bed tidy and clear of personal belongings and take any dirty clothes away with you after each visit.
+There is space for you to store baby’s items and your own personal items at the cot-side.
 If you would like to help with cleaning and changing your baby’s bed, please speak to the nurse.

 Mobile phones and cameras